Grace Crowley: Early life and education

 Grace Crowley was born in May 1890 in Barraba, New South Wales.
 She was the fourth child of Henry, a grazier, and Elizabeth (née Bridger).
 By 1900, her family had relocated to a homestead in Glen Riddle, Barraba, where she spent her time drawing people, cats, dogs, kookaburras, and even her father's prize winning bullock.
-At about the age of 13 Crowley's parents sent one of her pen and ink drawings to New Idea magazine and she won a prize.
+At about the age of 13, Crowley's parents sent one of her pen and ink drawings to New Idea magazine and she won a prize.

 As a child, Crowley received an informal education from the governess of her homestead.
 When this arrangement finished, Crowley and her sister were sent to a boarding school in Sydney.
-It was at this time that her Uncle insisted she attend classes by Julian Ashton at The Sydney Art School, now the Julian Ashton Art School.
+It was at this time that her uncle insisted she attend classes by Julian Ashton at the Sydney Art School, now the Julian Ashton Art School.
 Once a week she would attend a class with Ashton and practice her drawing skills, this was her first formal education in the arts.
-When Crowley returned to Glen Riddle her desire to create art had diminished, partly as a result of her family’s expectations of her role in the household and she quickly took on a lot of the household duties.
+When Crowley returned to Glen Riddle, her desire to create art had diminished, partly as a result of her family's expectations of her role in the household and she quickly took on a lot of the household duties.
 In 1909 Ashton visited Crowley at the family farm and encouraged her artistic practice.
-In 1915 Crowley became a full time student at The Sydney Art School and from 1918-1923 worked as Ashton’s assistant.
-During her time at the school Crowley studied alongside; Ralph Balson, John Passmere, Dorrit Black, Herbert Badham, Rah Fizelle, Gerald Lewars, Nancy Hall and John Tilam.
+In 1915, Crowley became a full-time student at the Sydney Art School and from 1918 to 1923 worked as Ashton's assistant.
+During her time at the school, Crowley studied alongside; Ralph Balson, John Passmere, Dorrit Black, Herbert Badham, Rah Fizelle, Gerald Lewars, Nancy Hall and John Tilam; regarded with Olive Crane and Myra Cocks as Ashton's "younger skilled brigade".
 In 1925 Crowley moved to France with her friend and fellow artist Anne Dangar.
-Crowley studied at the Académie Colarossi and then took private lessons with a Beaux-arts portrait painter Louis Roger.
-From 1927 to 1929 she was enrolled at L'acadmaine Lhote under André Lhote.
+Crowley studied at the Académie Colarossi and then took private lessons with Beaux-Arts de Paris portrait painter Louis Roger.
+From 1927 to 1929 she was enrolled at L'académie André Lhote under André Lhote.
 Throughout the next few years she travelled throughout Europe and briefly studied under Amédée Ozenfant and Albert Gleizes.
 She moved back to Sydney in 1930.